Piracy in the Atlantic World: Impressment

-Impressment was the practice of forcibly recruiting sailors into naval service, employed by both national navies and pirate crews.
-While widespread in the Royal Navy, it was also utilised by Atlantic pirates to maintain adequate crew numbers.
-This practice often led to high rates of desertion and decreased morale, particularly in the British Royal Navy, where some impressed sailors subsequently joined pirate crews.
+Impressment was the practice of forcibly recruiting sailors into naval service.
+This practice was employed by both national navies and pirate crews.
+While widespread in the Royal Navy, it was also used by Atlantic pirates to maintain adequate crew numbers.
+The practice often led to high rates of desertion and decreased morale, particularly in the British Royal Navy, where some impressed sailors subsequently joined pirate crews.
 However, pirate ships also experienced significant turnover.

 Historian Denver Brunsman notes that "the vast majority of impressments in colonial regions involved small numbers of seamen, mostly to replace the diseased, deserted, or deceased."
 Due to the inherent dangers of maritime life, whether as a pirate or a common seaman, impressment was considered a necessary evil in 18th-century seafaring.
 The practice remained a contentious issue for the British Royal Navy until its abolition following the Napoleonic Wars in 1815.

 State-sponsored or military impressment was entirely different in the Atlantic World when compared to impressment in the world of piracy.
 According to Paul Gilje, impressment was used by the British government as a way to deny liberty to Britons who called the colonies home.
-While the manpower would be welcome on the ship, the more important goal of the British government exerting its power over British subjects living in the colonies was purely for political reasons.
+While the manpower would be welcome on the ship, the more important goal of the British government exerting its power over British subjects living in the colonies was purely political.

 Pirate ships frequently impressed individuals possessing skills deemed beneficial for the successful operation of a vessel.
 While this was not standard practice in the early Golden Age of Piracy, by the 1720s, pirate crews increasingly resorted to impressment due to a shortage of seamen willing to join voluntarily.
 When Blackbeard captured the French slave ship La Concorde in 1717 and renamed her Queen Anne's Revenge, he forcibly retained several skilled crew members.
 This included three surgeons, carpenters, and a cook, who were compelled to join his pirate crew.